parasochka/chatgpt-chrome-sidebar/privacy-policy.md

 Sidely does not collect, store, or share any personal information.
 All interactions take place directly between your browser and the official ChatGPT websites ([chat.openai.com](https://chat.openai.com) and [chatgpt.com](https://chatgpt.com)).
 The extension does not track browsing activity, record usage data, or communicate with any external servers.
 To decide which site to load, it makes a single authenticated request to ChatGPT using your existing session cookies.
+Localization strings for the bundled languages are stored offline with the extension and never transmitted.

 The only data Sidely keeps is three UI preferences (language, ChatGPT domain choice, and theme).
 They remain inside Chrome's extension storage and are never uploaded.